siirikankare/tram_web_siiri/README.md

 Datasets:

 We have used OpenStreetMap as background map.
+Licence: Open Database License.

 Two datasets about the tramway: raitiotielinjaus.shp (line) CRS: EPSG:3877 - EUREF-FIN and raitiotielinjaus_pysäkit.shp. (polygon) CRS: EPSG:3877 - EUREF-FIN.
 The data administrator is Turku.
 Those datasets are available in https://data.turku.fi and those have been updated in 16.12.2024.
 Datasets are available in Open data via a WFS interface.
 Licence: Creative Commons Attribution 4.0 International License.